0x48piraj/fossbot/README.md

 [![License](https://img.shields.io/badge/License-BSD%203--Clause-yellow.svg)](LICENSE)

-## Installation

-- Install Hubot and CoffeeScript: `npm install -g hubot coffee-script@1.8.0`

-- Install hubot-gitter2 adapter: `npm install --save hubot-gitter2`

-- Start bot usiing: `HUBOT_GITTER2_TOKEN=<your token> ./bin/hubot -a gitter2 --name <your bot name>`

-    - `HUBOT_GITTER2_TOKEN`: get your personal token [here](https://developer.gitter.im/apps) after sign-in.

-    - The bot will automatically listen on the rooms it has joined.

 ## Features

+- About **@fossbot**

-- Welcomes a new member with awesome toast!
+- Welcomes a new member with an awesome toast and tell best practices!

 - Suggests projects of specific language